A* search algorithm: Description

 where n is the next node on the path, g(n) is the cost of the path from the start node to n, and h(n) is a heuristic function that estimates the cost of the cheapest path from n to the goal.
-A* terminates when the path it chooses to extend is a path from start to goal or if there are no paths eligible to be extended.
 The heuristic function is problem-specific.
-If the heuristic function is admissible – meaning that it never overestimates the actual cost to get to the goal –, A* is guaranteed to return a least-cost path from start to goal.
+If the heuristic function is admissible – meaning that it never overestimates the actual cost to get to the goal – A* is guaranteed to return a least-cost path from start to goal.

 Typical implementations of A* use a priority queue to perform the repeated selection of minimum (estimated) cost nodes to expand.
 This priority queue is known as the open set, fringe or frontier.
 At each step of the algorithm, the node with the lowest f(x) value is removed from the queue, the f and g values of its neighbors are updated accordingly, and these neighbors are added to the queue.
 The algorithm continues until a removed node (thus the node with the lowest f value out of all fringe nodes) is a goal node.
 The f value of that goal is then also the cost of the shortest path, since h at the goal is zero in an admissible heuristic.

-The algorithm described so far gives us only the length of the shortest path.
+The algorithm described so far only gives the length of the shortest path.
 To find the actual sequence of steps, the algorithm can be easily revised so that each node on the path keeps track of its predecessor.
 After this algorithm is run, the ending node will point to its predecessor, and so on, until some node's predecessor is the start node.

 As an example, when searching for the shortest route on a map, h(x) might represent the straight-line distance to the goal, since that is physically the smallest possible distance between any two points.
-For a grid map from a video game, using the Manhattan distance or the octile distance becomes better depending on the set of movements available (4-way or 8-way).
+For a grid map from a video game, using the Taxicab distance or the Chebyshev distance becomes better depending on the set of movements available (4-way or 8-way).